Dr. Budwig’s Diet & Protocol (3)

 The flax oil in the study was not administered along with a sulfurated protein (like low fat cottage cheese or quark)) to make it water-soluble and, in turn, the unsaturated fatty acids were not made easily available to the body.
 Even Dr. Budwig, the discoverer of the wonderful attributes of the flax oil/sulfurated protein synergy stated that flax oil alone can do more harm than good.

-Compare Prostate cancer: healing & other testimonials involving the Budwig diet.
+Compare Prostate cancer: healing testimonials involving the Budwig diet.

-Question: Does flax seed oil promote prostrate cancer?
+Question: Does flaxseed oil promote prostate cancer?
 (2)

 I'm concerned after reading an article in www.webmdhealth regarding flaxseed oil and fish oil, according to a research from Charles Myers at the University of Virginia Medical School, flaxoil causes a 300% increase in the growth of prostate cancer cells, so he doesn't reccomend flaxseed oil for men.